-It was definitely hot and humid today (Saturday July 18, 2015).
+It was definitely hot day today, and not mentioning it was also a humid today (Saturday July 18, 2015).
 The heat warning for Southern Ontario was issued through the Environment Canada.
 Tomorrow will be the same.
 According to Environment Canada notice, “A Heat Warning is issued when the humidex value is expected to reach 40°C or more or when the temperature is expected to reach levels ranging from 29°C to 40°C or greater depending on your location.“

 It is also very important to stay away from polluted urban areas during the hot and humid days; especially downtowns where traffic is not avoidable because of high population density and people still drive.
 The heat and pollution do not mix together and can cause potential breathing issues.
 An health information you should know.